Our Visitor Centre at Coombe Park is just five minutes away from Totnes and is open to the public from the Easter Weekend to November 1st.

-- No dogs allowed except for guide dogs.
+- No dogs allowed on the stable yard except for guide dogs.

 - Do not touch the horses unless a member of staff indicates it is safe to do so.
 Some of our horses have behavioural problems, some are wild – you won’t know which so please err on the side of caution.

 - All children must be supervised closely to ensure they and our horses are as safe as possible.
 All visitors must also be careful walking around behind horses as they can kick with no warning.